MHNF: Multi-hop Heterogeneous Neighborhood information Fusion graph representation learning

 At the same time, the above methods are only applicable to homogeneous networks, in which the nodes and edges are regarded as a single type.
-However, most graph data in real scenarios are heterogeneous (such as the academic network shown in Fig.\ref{figure2}(b)), which contains multiple types of nodes (scholars, papers, and journals or conferences) and edges (the signature relationship between scholars and papers, the citation relationship between papers, and publication relationship between papers and journals)\cite{dong2017metapath2vec,shi2018heterogeneous}.
-Different types of nodes and complex interactions make heterogeneous graphs contain more information than homogeneous ones.
-Ignoring this heterogeneous information will makes it difficult to mine the characteristics of different type nodes and complex semantic relationships between them, which will inevitably deteriorate the performance of downstream tasks.
-Metapath2vec\cite{dong2017metapath2vec} designed a random walk strategy based on metapath\cite{sun2012mining} to extract nodes with different relationships and then the skip-gram model\cite{mikolov2013efficient} was used for graph embedding.
-Semantic-level attention was introduced to extend the GAT model\cite{velivckovic2017graph} to fuse the representation results under different metapaths so that HAN\cite{wang2019heterogeneous} can better integrate richer semantic information.
+However, most graph data in real scenarios are heterogeneous (such as the academic network shown in Fig.\ref{figure2}(b)).
+There will be multiple types of nodes (scholars, papers, journals, and conferences) and edges (the signature relationship between scholars and papers, the citation relationship between papers, and the publication relationship between papers and journals) \cite {dong2017metapath2vec, shi2018heterogeneous}.
+The different types of nodes and complex interactions enable heterogeneous graphs to contain more information than homogeneous graphs.
+Ignoring this heterogeneous information will make it difficult to mine the characteristics of different types of nodes and the complex semantic relationships between them.
+This will inevitably degrade the performance of downstream tasks.
+In this context, Metapath2vec\cite{dong2017metapath2vec} designed a random walk strategy based on metapath\cite{sun2012mining} to extract nodes with different relationships, and then the skip-gram model\cite{mikolov2013efficient} was used for graph embedding.
+Semantic-level attention was introduced in \cite{velivckovic2017graph} to extend the GAT model to fuse the representation results under different metapaths so that HAN\cite{wang2019heterogeneous} can better integrate richer semantic information.
 However, the existing metapath-based methods need to manually specify the metapath, and it is impossible to autonomously extract valuable metapaths according to concrete tasks.

-Based on the above analysis, although GNNs currently show promising performance in various tasks in the field of graph data mining, when facing heterogeneous data, state-of-the-art methods have not well solved, even may not be aware of, the following challenges, which we address in this paper:
+Based on the above analysis, GNNs currently show promising performance in various tasks in the field of graph data mining.
+However, when dealing with heterogeneous data, state-of-the-art methods have not solved adequately the problems involving such type of data.
+Further, these methods may not even be aware of the following challenges, which we address in this paper: